lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 - Add his team mates as collaborators on the Github repo
 - Deploy on heroku

 From this point you can start splitting the tasks.
-Spend time on the setup, because everything will be simpler if you do it right from the beginning
+Spend time on the setup, because everything will be simpler if you do it the right way from the beginning.

 ### 5 - Software management guidelines